danny-avila/LibreChat/docs/deployment/digitalocean.md

 It's safe to close the terminal if you wish -- the docker app will continue to run.

 > Note: this is using a special compose file optimized for this deployed environment.
 If you would like more configuration here, you should inspect the deploy-compose.yml and Dockerfile.multi files to see how they are setup.
+We are not building the image in this environment since it's not enough RAM to properly do so.
+Instead, we pull the latest dev-api image of librechat, which is automatically built after each push to main.

-If you are setting up a domain to be used with LibreChat, this compose file is using the nginx file located in client/nginx.conf.
-I have some more instructions on what you would need to edit below in part V.
+>If you are setting up a domain to be used with LibreChat, this compose file is using the nginx file located in client/nginx.conf.
+Instructions on this below in part V.

 **4. Once the app is running, you can access it at http://yourserverip**